 - Bake the stuffed eggplant in the oven for about 20 minutes until lightly browned on top.

+This eggplant or aubergine dish can be served hot, lukewarm or at room temperature.
 In the Mediterranean, lukewarm is fine, but then their weather is hot.
-Personally I prefer it piping hot and straight from the oven.
+Personally, I prefer it piping hot and straight from the oven.

 It's nice served with rice.